 This quiz will test your knowledge of the places around the world people call home.
 Can you guess where these photos were taken?

 Aleppo is one of the oldest inhabited cities in the world and is rich in history and culture.
-But eight long years of war have devastated the city, killing thousands of people and leaving millions without a safe place to call home.
-Since 2012, the International Rescue Committee have helped over 995,000 people through urgent medical care, job training and cash relief.
+But a decade of war has devastated the city, killing thousands of people and leaving millions without a safe place to call home.
+Since 2012, the International Rescue Committee has helped nearly 1 million people through urgent medical care, job training and cash relief.
 Photo: VOA

 This photo was captured in Hunza Valley in northern Pakistan, bordering Afghanistan and China.
 Did you know that Pakistan is one of the most disaster-prone countries in the world?
 The IRC helps people in Pakistan rebuild from natural disasters and give courageous parents the support they need through education, job training, to care for their children.